 Ingredients

-Marinara sauce: It's best to use a sugar-free sauce such as Rao's.
-Needless to say, if you have homemade sauce, that would be perfect.
+- Marinara sauce: It's best to use a sugar-free sauce such as Rao's Marinara Sauce.

 Variations